 - If you go exploring alone by day, check in with a hotel staff member or a friend who knows your whereabouts

-- Don’t drink buckets. it’s easy to underestimate how much alcohol you’ve consumed.
-Sadly, it is also an open invitation to have your drink drugged
+- Don’t drink buckets.
+It’s easy to underestimate how much alcohol you consume.
+Sadly, it is also an open invitation to have your drink drugged – for both men and women

 - Wear life jackets on the speedboats whether or not you can swim